fujitake/vantiq-related/vantiq-platform-operations/docs/eng/vantiq-teardown.md

 If all of the above are proprietary resources, it is acceptable to execute `terraform destroy` with the terraform definition used at build time.
 In anticipation of the work to be done during tear down, the followings are encouraged.
 In Azure, appropriate operation of resource groups, and in AWS, appropriate operation of grouping by tags.

 - Delete or request the deletion of DNS records.
-- Delete the Bastion server for working (in case it is not shared).
+- Delete the Bastion host for working (in case it is not shared).
 - Update the status of the cluster.
   - SalesForce Asset Status
   - k8sdeploy_cluster(_jp)